 - Only those invited by a group manager—Only members who are invited by the group owner or a group manager can join the group.

-- Anyone—Any organization members can join the group without being invited or approved.
+- Anyone—Any organization member can join the group without being invited or approved.
 Members of other organizations can join the group as long as they have privileges to join external groups.
-Members who click Join this Group on the group page are instantly granted membership in the group.
+Members who click Join this group on the group page are instantly granted membership in the group.

-You will see the above options if you have an organizational account.
-If you have a public account, the options you see will be slightly different; public users can choose between Those who request membership and are approved by you and Only those invited by you.
-The Anyone option is not available for users with public accounts as those users can't create (or join) groups with this option enabled.
+The options you see depend on the type of account you have (organizational or public), the option you selected in the previous step, and your privileges.
+If you have a public account, you can choose between Those who request membership and are approved by you and Only those invited by you.
+The Anyone option is not available for users with public accounts, as those users can't create (or join) groups with this option enabled.

 - For What items in the group can its members update?, select one of the following: